 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-The fair value of financial assets and liabilities traded in active markets (such as publicly traded derivatives and marketable securities) are based on quoted market prices at the close of trading on the reporting date.
+The fair value of financial assets and liabilities traded in active markets (such as marketable securities) is based on quoted market prices at the close of trading on the reporting date.
 The Fund uses the last traded market price for both financial assets and financial liabilities where the last traded price falls within that day's bid-ask spread.
-In circumstances where the last traded price is not within the bid-ask spread, the Manager determines the point within the bid-ask spread that is most representative of fair value, based on the specific facts and circumstances.
+In circumstances where the last traded price is not within the bid-ask spread, the Manager determines the point within the bid-ask spread that is most representative of fair value based on the specific facts and circumstances.